junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 They don't really have anywhere in mind to go, with the horses.
 But they are still over delighted to have them.
 Dean, especially.

-A few days later, when he's grooming the Baby -- of course he has to name it after the real Baby -- Sam tells him, chuckling, "You have any idea how much it's like watching you wash the car?"
+Days later, when he's grooming the Baby -- of course he has to name her after the real Baby -- Sam tells him, chuckling, "You have any idea how much it's like watching you wash the car?"

 Dean doesn't look back from his busy work by hand, "I don't know, Sam, just the me in the other life, I guess."